How to Take Care of a Soccer Ball

 You will usually find this fine print on the underside of the ball and it’s really important that you stick to the stated pound per square inch (PSI) level.

-I produced a handy soccer ball pressure guide that does a fine job of detailing the recommended inflation levels for each standard size of ball, so check that out when you’ve got some extra time on your hands.
+I produced a handy guide that does a fine job of detailing the recommended inflation levels for each standard size of ball, so check that out when you’ve got some extra time on your hands.

 Here’s the most important excerpt to take away from that article: